akihikodaki/dts/doc/dts_gsg/virtualization.rst

     For More detail information about qemu monitor. https://en.wikibooks.org/wiki/QEMU/Monitor#info

-Qemu Machine
+Qemu Machine (Aarch64)
-""""""""""
+""""""""""""""""""""""

-DTS set default qemu machine type as virt for Aarch64.
+DTS need set default qemu machine type as virt for Aarch64.
 This option is mandatory for qemu-system-aarch64.

 Configured Parameters
 ~~~~~~~~~~~~~~~~~~~~~